Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 Antrim Park, Columbus, Ohio, USA

-Although the pedestrian-only lakeside Loop Trail (Trailhead MAP) is the only official trail at Antrim, there are several paths that break off from the main trail and lead down to the Olentangy River.
-The Antrim Park Bike Trail (which is part of the Olentangy Trail) extends north and south of the lake.
+Although the pedestrian-only lakeside loop (Trailhead MAP) is the only official trail at Antrim, there are several paths that break off and lead down to Olentangy River.
+The Antrim Park Bike Trail also extends north and south of the lake.

 #5 Battelle Darby Creek

-The Camp Chase Trail – part of the Ohio-to-Erie Trail (which we talk more about in a minute) – also passes through Battelle Darby Creek Metro Park.
+The Camp Chase Trail – part of the Ohio-to-Erie Trail (which we talk more later) – also passes through Battelle Darby Creek Metro Park.

 #6 Blendon Woods Metro Park